Join the mainnet and testnet network using StateSync

 - testnet (atlantic-2):

-The script sets up trust height
+The script sets up trust_height

-.
+automatically.
 Each statesync snapshot is created at a certain block height.
 The script uses the best practice here and sets the trust height to be earlier than the latest snapshot block height to avoid backward verifications.

 Script that you can use: